 Phones with dual cameras, mostly on the back and even on the front, are in vogue these days.
 But adding these features is not co-efficient or straightforward, especially for the smaller companies.
 And to help these companies, Samsung offers the industry’s first total dual camera solution.
 Samsung introduced a new dual camera solution with ISOCELL dual image sensors and proprietary software for refocusing (bokeh) and low-light shooting (LLS) for mid-range and entry-level smartphones.

 According to Samsung, its total dual camera solution will make dual camera implementation much more comprehensible.
-This will allow the budget phones as well as entry-level mobile devices to take advantage of certain camera features that were hitherto available only in premium devices equipped with an extra image signal processor.
-It is bringing its proprietary software and Algorithms in a single package so that it is much easier to bring these features in the low tier phones.
+This will allow budget phones as well as entry-level mobile devices to take advantage of certain camera features that were hitherto available only in premium devices equipped with an extra image signal processor.
+It is bringing its proprietary software and Algorithms in a single package so that it is much easier to bring these features in the low-tier phones.
 Thus we can enjoy bokeh or low-light shooting on cheaper phones as well.

 The way Samsung places its words in the press release; it hints us that we have to choose any one feature over the other.
-There are basically two Samsung ISOCELL dual camera sensors, one is combined with a 13-megapixel and 5-megapixel image sensors with its refocusing algorithm, necessary for pulling off a bokeh effect.
+There are basically two Samsung ISOCELL dual camera sensors, one is combined with a 13-megapixel and 5-megapixel image sensors with its refocusing algorithm, which is necessary for pulling off a bokeh effect.
 The other is coupled with an 8-megapixel image sensor with its LLS algorithm.
 The company is expected to offer multiple combinations for Samsung ISOCELL Dual solutions in the future.